Complete Guide on 67 Parts of a Bicycle: Names, Functions & Diagram

 Sprocket

 Sprockets are threaded rotating members connected to the rear wheel.
-When we need to run the cycle, we apply the pressure by the legs on the crankset, and the teeth of the sprocket engage with an outer cage to get a motion.
+When we need to run the cycle, we apply pressure on the legs of the crankset, and the teeth of the sprocket engage with an outer cage to get a motion.

 When the cycle runs due to its weight and road inclination, the sprocket disengages with the outer cage threads to run ideally.